petkaantonov/bluebird/issue_template.md

 3) Did this issue happen with earlier version of bluebird?

-(Write description of your issue here)
+(Write description of your issue here, stack traces from errors and code that reproduces the issue are helpful)